 |Net Worth:||$30 million|

 Bong Joon Ho: Parasite

 ‘Parasite’ needs no introduction.
-It is the first foreign movie and especially Asian movie to garner such praise on the international platform.
+It is the first foreign movie and especially an Asian movie to garner such praise on the international platform.
 Not to mention, the film showed a promising lead since the beginning.

-From the moment it released on local cinema, the movie showed real vigor and contender for the yearly awards.
+From the moment it was released on local cinema, the movie showed real vigor and contender for the yearly awards.
 But we bet, many did not even think of ‘Parasite’ to create a wave in Hollywood, let alone win the Oscar.

-However, it was not the first time for Bong Joon Ho to be praised for his work by the international critics.
+However, it was not the first time for Bong Joon Ho to be praised for his work by international critics.
 Before this, the said director has shown his skills in movies like Snowpiercer, The Host, and many more.

-The acclaimed international movie, Parasite, follows the story of two families, Park and Kim family.
+The acclaimed international movie, Parasite, follows the story of two families, the Park, and Kim family.
 The two-family represent the end spectrum of vibrant and imperfect society in South Korea.
 Likewise, the movie tells the story of these two-family, as the poor Kim family tries to deceive and leech off of the well-Park family, as the title suggests.

 The movie stars Song Kang-ho, Lee Sun-Kyun, Cho Yeo-Jeong, Choi Woo-Shik, and Park So-dam.
 Similarly, the movie made its world premiere at the 2019 Cannes Film Festival on May 21, 2019.